2018 Breast Cancer Awareness coins

 Breast Cancer is the most common cancer among women and some men (it is rare among men, but it is there!) and is the 5th main cause of cancer deaths!
 Breast Cancer awareness started as a movement in the late 80's and strengthened in the early 90's with the 'pink ribbon'.

-2018 will see the release of the Breast Cancer Awareness coin today and this post gives an overview of these coins and a background of Breast Cancer Awareness.
+This year the Breast Cancer Awareness coins were released.
+This post gives an overview of these coins and a background of Breast Cancer Awareness.

 2018 Breast Cancer Awareness coin